router-protocol/router-chain-docs/docs/voyager/tools/voyager-js-sdk/performing-cross-chain-transaction/check-status.md

 import { ethers } from "ethers";

 const main = async() => {

-// initialize a RouterProtocol instance

-// get a quote for USDC transfer from Polygon to Fantom

-// get allowance and give the relevant approvals

-// execute the transaction

 // fetching the status of the transaction setTimeout(async function() {
     let status = await routerprotocol.getTransactionStatus(tx.hash)